MSLM-Electric/Test-code-for-ADS8681-TI/README.md

 # Test-code-for-ADS8681-TI
-Not finally finished yet.
+Not completely finished yet.
 Just for test.
 But these codes works.